Drumline and Front Ensemble

 Students will perform on their "Primary" instrument for the solo audition.
 The "Secondary" instrument should be prepared to the best of the student's ability.
 Personnel will rotate instruments throughout the group audition.

 The Spring Percussion Tech Class is required if you accepted the annual $1,000 Athletic Band Award.

 During Tech Class, Drumline members work on drumming fundamentals, specific instrument technique as well as prepare two "In the Lot" performances.

 Want to audition for Drumline?
 Click the link below.

 Megan Cooney currently serves as Director of Athletic Bands, Assistant Band Director, and Instructor of Percussion Studies at St. Ambrose University.
-She conducts the university Pep Band and is heading the establishment of the St. Ambrose University Marching Band.
+She conducts the university Pep Band and heads the St. Ambrose University Marching Band.
 Additionally, she teaches applied percussion lessons, percussion methods, marching band techniques, and drumline techniques courses.

 Cooney is a native of New Jersey and earned her B.M. in Instrumental Music Education from Rowan University in 2011 with a concentration in percussion performance.
 While at Rowan she studied percussion performance with Professor Dean Witten.
 In 2014 Cooney earned her M.M. in Wind Conducting from the University of Massachusetts, Amherst.
 During her graduate degree she continued her study of percussion performance and contemporary music with Professor Ayano Kataoka.
 For over seven years Cooney has held professional teaching and staff appointments with athletic band programs across the country.